Elizabeth Warren Fast Facts

 1987-1995 - Law professor at the University of Pennsylvania Law School.

-1989 - Warren, along with co-authors Teresa Sullivan and Jay Westbrook, writes her first book, "As We Forgive Our Debtors: Bankruptcy and Consumer Credit in America."
+1989 - Warren, along with co-authors Teresa Sullivan and Jay Westbrook, publishes her first book, "As We Forgive Our Debtors: Bankruptcy and Consumer Credit in America."

 1992-1993 - Visiting professor at Harvard Law School.